Biomedical Science and the importance of good communication - Hannah Fearon

 What are your areas of interest?

 I am a clinical scientist, which means I work in the biochemistry lab of the hospital.
 I am responsible for writing and authorising reports on test results.
 I also set up new tests and liaise with clinicians to understand what tests they need and what tests are most appropriate for their patients.
 I have areas of interest within that - I do a lot of work on the trace elements - looking at various heavy metals which can be toxic once in the blood.
 I use ICPMS (Inductively coupled plasma mass spectrometry) to do this.
 I also work in the non automated section.
 I am the Clinical lead for ‘point of care testing’ across the trust - I liaise with clinicians, nurses doctors, other staff who want to use this testing.
-I make sure the tests are fit for purpose and appropriate for what they’re being used for.
+I make sure the tests are fit for purpose and appropriate for what they’re being used.

 Why is good communication important in your role?